mariotoffia/FluentDocker/README.md

         }
       }

 This example will create a temporary directory under temp/fluentdocker/random-dir and mount it within the docker container /usr/share/nginx/html.
 When the `DockerContainer` is disposed it will delete the temp/fluentdocker directory along with all it's subdirectories and files.
 This is especially good when doing unit-tests.

+When using boot2docker, make sure that the (if using standard) virtual box image has the path on the host mounted with correct permissions otherwise it will not be possible for docker processes to read-write to those volumes.